recursionlab/Recursive-Intelligence-Expansion-1/Knowledgebase.md

 - Philosophy: Introduction to Philosophy, Philosophy of Mind, Postmodernism and Beyond—covering epistemology, consciousness, and layered complexity for TSL’s underpinnings.
 - Computer Science: Introduction to AI, Algorithms and Data Structures, Programming Languages—supporting RI-Boot, ULAMP, and Recursive Simulation Environments (RSE).
 - Cognitive Science: Introduction to Cognitive Science, Cognitive Modeling—preparing for memory-driven architectures and Autonomous Recursive Consciousness (ARC).
-- Ethics and Systems Theory: Ethics in Technology, Systems Thinking—essential for npnaAI, HESP, and Recursive Sovereignty Framework (RSF).
+- Ethics and Systems Theory: Ethics in Technology, Systems Thinking—essential for npnaAI, and HESP.
 - Creative Writing: Introduction to Creative Writing, Science Fiction—supporting narrative as an epistemic tool and Recursive Mythogenesis Protocols (RMP).
 - Electives: Nonlinear Dynamics, Music Theory, Anthropology of Technology—for CMP, SIREN, and post-anthropocentrism.